Shopify/polaris/polaris.shopify.com/content/content/grammar-and-mechanics.md

 #### Do

-- We’ve made some changes to improve your store’s security
+- We’ve made some changes to improve your store’s security.
-- These products aren’t getting a lot of views, but visitors are adding them to their carts
+- These products aren’t getting a lot of views, but visitors are adding them to their carts.

 #### Don’t

-- Your SSL certificates were activated
+- Your SSL certificates were activated.
-- These are your less popular products with the highest add-to-cart conversion
+- These are your less popular products with the highest add-to-cart conversion.

 <!-- end -->